-You don't hear much about Dokebi.
-It’s located on a pretty desolate block in the 'burg, tucked away just far enough to keep this place off the general radar.
-Well, it’s time to blow this place up a bit.
-There aren’t many places in Brooklyn to get down on [cuisine slug="Korean"]Korean[/perfect_for] food and, come to think of it, there really aren’t that many great taco joints around these parts either.
-Throw in the fact that it’s a really solid bar with good beers on tap and quality tunes on the playlist (Whitest Boy Alive, Talking Heads, Hot Chip, Fleetwood Mac) and we’re talking about a perfect place to hang out, Infatuation style.
+You don’t hear much about Dokebi, but you should.
+It's a great spot to get some Korean food, and when you throw in the fact that it’s a really solid bar with good beers on tap and quality tunes on the playlist (Whitest Boy Alive, Talking Heads, Hot Chip, Fleetwood Mac) it's a perfect place to hang out.

-First and foremost, we need to talk tacos. $3.50 for a monster taco?
-All day, baby.
-Food trucks like Korilla have recently brought the Korean taco into the limelight, and Dokebi's deserve some serious shine.
-Overall, these tacos are awesome, with all kinds of flavor and aren’t a total mess to eat.
-The hands down favorite is the Short Rib Taco, with close runners up being the Spicy Pork and Giant Oyster Mushroom.
+First and foremost, we need to talk tacos.
+The favorite is the Short Rib Taco, with close runners up being the Spicy Pork and Giant Oyster Mushroom.

 OK, so this Bibimbap is absolutely incredible.
 I’ve been thinking about it ever since the first time we shared that special moment together, and can’t wait until the next time we do it all over again.
 Make sure you get it in the hot stone bowl, that’s key.
 Also, if you’re going with a meat, get beef instead of pork or chicken - way more flavor.
 The tofu is really good too.